10 Best Strikers in MMA History | Simply Explained

 6. Edson Barboza

 Barboza is another Brazilian fighter who has used his incredible Muay Thai striking skills to instill fear in his opponents.

 His incredible kicks, in all three phases: leg, body, and head, have made highlight-reel knockouts that will be played for a long time.

-Barboza's kicking game is absolutely ferocious, and is the primary factor to his success all of these years.
+Barboza's kicking game is ferocious and is the primary factor in his success all of these years.

 5. Alistair Overeem

-When it comes down to resume, there aren't many others that come close to Overeem's accomplishments, as well as his longevity.
+When it comes down to resumes, there aren't many others that come close to Overeem's accomplishments, as well as his longevity.

 4. Conor McGregor

 McGregor has one of the most unorthodox striking styles in the UFC.